kodonnell/CLBlast/src/pyclblast/README.md

     pip install --user pyclblast

+NB: If you have Intel OpenCL installed out-of-box, you might need to do something like:

+    CPLUS_INCLUDE_PATH=/opt/intel/opencl/include/ pip install pyclblast

 To start using the library, browse the [CLBlast](https://github.com/CNugteren/CLBlast) documentation or check out the PyCLBlast samples provides in the `samples` subfolder.